 Considerations - school naming options

 This table outlines school naming options and considerations.
+For the key principles of the naming rules that apply to schools, see the

 Requirements and options - education and service provision descriptor